Skip to content

 Step 2: Choose Your Content Pillars and Themes

-Content pillars are the foundation topics that align with your business and audience interests.
+Content pillars are the core topics that match your business and your audience's interests.
 For most SMEs, we recommend 3-5 pillars:

 For hospitality businesses: Menu highlights, behind-the-scenes content, customer testimonials, local community involvement, and seasonal specials.